-DG2 Properties receiving pressure/flow below the reference level

-The aim of this indicator is to identify the number of properties that have received and are likely to continue to receive pressure below the reference level when demand is not abnormal.

-• DG3 Properties affected by supply interruptions

-The aim of this indicator is to identify the number of properties affected by planned and unplanned supply interruptions lasting longer than 3 hours, 6 hours, 12 hours and 24 hours.

-- Population - DG4 Restrictions on use of water.
+- DG2 Properties receiving pressure/flow below the reference level The aim of this indicator is to identify the number of properties that have received and are likely to continue to receive pressure below the reference level when demand is not abnormal.
+It also aims to capture the average cost of solving DG2 problems. - DG3 Properties affected by supply interruptions The aim of this indicator is to identify the number of properties affected by planned and unplanned supply interruptions lasting longer than 3 hours, 6 hours, 12 hours and 24 hours. - Population - DG4 Restrictions on use of water.
 The aim of this indicator is to identify the population affected by restrictions on water use and their duration.